hackclub/hackclub/workshops/login_auth/README.md

 </script>
 ```

-So, paste above code just after the second division.
+So, paste the code above right after the second division.

 Here is your final HTML code:
 ```HTML